mgeekin/mgeek.in/cheatsheet/Github cheatsheet 2019 mGeek.md

 `git commit -m"your comment"` will commit the changes with your comment
 `git push master origin`
 or
-`git push` is used to push local commited changes to master branch of origin
+`git push` is used to push local commits (changes) to master branch of origin

 `git pull` is used to sync down changes to local git repo